hgohil2805/CTCI/README.md

 - Kth Largest Element in an Array
   Find the kth largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.

+- Search a 2D Matrix
+  Write an efficient algorithm that searches for a value in an m x n matrix.
+This matrix has the following properties:
+  Integers in each row are sorted from left to right.
+  The first integer of each row is greater than the last integer of the previous row.